 Before this, I was senior and then principal researcher at Which? magazine for six years, specialising in articles on pensions and investments.
 This followed on from my Ph.D. at the London School of Economics on UK pension policy.

-At the Club, I now chair the Beer, Wine and Spirits Committee, am a member of the Chess Circle and a regular attendee at Tuesday and Thursday Table.
-(Nick joined the Club in 2009 and was elected to the Gen Cttee in 2014)
+At the Club, I now chair the Beer, Wines and Spirits Committee, am a member of the Chess Circle and a regular attendee at Tuesday and Thursday Table.
+(Nick joined the Club in 2009 and was elected to what is now the Members’ Council in 2014)

 I joined the Club as a political member in 2017, having been a regular visitor for more than 12 years.
 In 2018, I founded the Club’s LGBTQ+ Forum with a dedicated committee and represent an essential part of NLC’s motto of being London’s most “inclusive” and “diverse” club.

 I moved up from Vice-Chair of the Club’s Membership Committee to become Chair in January 2023 on Karin Rehacek’s appointment as Chair of the Club following the resignation of Tim McNally.